If your perspective on your sketches looks awkward, or they seem lacking in details, these today 2 sketching TIPS might help you.

 Let me share with you the 2 recommendations I gave to her.

-1- Start drawing with a box.
+TIP 1- Start Drawing with a Box.

-- Never start drawing a camera with the button for example or any other detail.
+- Never start drawing a camera with detail like the button for example or any other function.
 Start with the general shape.

-- As soon as you have your box, you can make subdivision to add in the elements (screen, buttons, plug, screws…).
+- As soon as you have your box, you can make subdivisions to add in the elements (screen, buttons, plug, screws…).

-2- Draw details BIG!
+TIP 2- Draw Details BIG!

 As a beginner, we often have this “bad habit”: drawing small – and we draw small details even smaller!